-Traditionally, urban hydrology (and hydraulics) has often focused on very short (≤1 h) intensive rain and central city centers with a very large proportion of hard-cast surfaces.
-However, recently studies have shown that severe floods require longer rain (eg 2-4 h) and contribution to drainage also from permeable (but water-saturated) surfaces.
-There is an increased need for R & D in the border between traditional urban and traditional rural (ie in pure natural land) hydrology.
-This R & D includes, for example, analysis of precipitation processes on different scales, and its connection to various urban hydrological risks, as well as the development of tools and results for urban hydrological risk assessment with both maps (forecasts for the next hours or days to climate projections for the rest of the century.
+Traditionally, urban hydrology (and hydraulics) has often focused on very short (≤1 h) intensive rain and central city centers with a very large proportion of impermeable surfaces.
+However, recently studies have shown that severe floods require longer rain (for example 2-4 h) and contribution to drainage also from permeable but water-saturated surfaces.
+There is an increased need for R & D in the border between traditional urban and traditional rural (that is, in pure natural land) hydrology.
+This R & D includes, for example, analysis of precipitation processes on different scales, and their connection to various urban hydrological risks.
+It also includes the development of methods and tools for urban hydrological risk assessment with different time horizons, ranging from forecasts for the next hours or days to climate projections for the rest of the century.

 Research and Development questions